How to Make Mixed Fruit Jam or Jelly

 You've heard the saying "Use it up, wear it out, make it do or do without," right?
 Those fruit scraps could have ended up in my compost pile, which wouldn't have been a bad thing.

-I could have given them to my chickens, which also would have been a good way to use them up.
+I could have given them to my chickens, another good way to use them up.

 Instead they became a marvelous, delicious addition to our pantry.